Welcome to today's edition of the Rush 24-7 podcast.

 Hello.

-I just wanted to let you know that I was able to get on the website here in Georgia, and I discovered a whole bunch of little hidden costs that nobody's been really talking about.
+I just wanted to let you know that I was able to get on the website here in Georgia and I discovered a whole bunch of little hidden costs that nobody's been really talking about.

-And what what kind of hidden costs?
+And what kind of hidden costs?

 There is a prescription drug deductible.

-Oh right, right.
+Oh, right, right.

-So so th these are all these little things.
+So these are all these little things.

-Th this is, I gather, the reason why they want you to put in all your in you know, when you go to um Amazon and you buy a book, you say uh I'd like uh to uh buy uh dreams from my fathers by Barack Obama and you click press and it goes into your shopping basket, and it's only when you've bought some stuff that they then ask for all your information.
+You know, when you go to Amazon and you buy a book, you say, I'd like to buy Dreams from My Father's by Barack Obama, and you click press and it goes into your shopping basket.

 With these websites, you have to give all your information before they show you the product.

-But you're saying even with all that it's still got all these strings attached.
+But you're saying even with all that, it's still got all these strings attached.

 Correct.